TimLC/AD_GAN/README.md

 # AD-GAN

 AD-GAN is a Generative Adversarial Network (GAN) architecture with an adaptive discriminator.
 It is based on DC-GAN architecture.
+With the use of Tensorflow 2.x.

 ## What is a GAN?
 Generative Adversarial Networks (GANs) belong to the family of unsupervised learning algorithms.
 Their use was first introduced in 2014 by Ian Goodfellow and al. as part of work for the University of Montreal (https://arxiv.org/pdf/1406.2661.pdf).

 GANs are generative models.
 In their conception we find two neural networks placed in competition with one another.